Neuroblox/Neuroblox.jl/README.md

 ## About

-[Neuroblox](neuroblox.ai) is a computational platform for designing and testing brain interventions before they reach the clinic.
-Build neural circuit models from modular components, simulate treatment effects across biological scales, and predict outcomes from molecular targets to clinical symptoms.
+[Neuroblox](neuroblox.ai) is a computational platform for engineering and testing brain interventions before they reach the clinic.
+Integrate and operationalize data across scales, generate and test hypotheses, design and optimize novel neurotherapeutics, and inform precision medicine.
+Build or load pre-built neural circuit models from modular components, simulate treatment effects across biological scales, and predict outcomes: from molecular targets to clinical symptoms (cognition, mood, and behavior).

 Neuroblox is built on a library of modular computational building blocks ("blox") that snap together like components in a circuit diagram.

 ### What Neuroblox can model:
-- Individual neurons (Hodgkin-Huxley, IF, QIF, LIF, etc.)
+- Individual neurons (e.g., Hodgkin-Huxley, IF, QIF, LIF)
-- Receptor dynamics (NMDA, Glutamate, GABA A/B, Dopamine, etc.)
+- Pharma and disorder-specific modulation via neuroreceptor dynamics (e.g., Glu AMPA, GABA A, GABA B, NMDA, D1, D2, 5-HT, TRPM4, nicotinic ACh (alpha, beta), muscarinic ACh)
-- Neural mass models (Jansen-Rit, Wilson-Cowan, Next Generation models, etc.)
+- Neural mass models (e.g., Jansen-Rit, Wilson-Cowan, Next-Generation)
-- Multi-scale, biomimetically-constrained neural circuits comprised of neurons, synapses, neural mass models, and other sub-circuits
+- Multiscale biomimetic neural circuits composed of neurons, synapses, micro-assemblies (including biomimetic computational primitives), and neural mass models.

 ### What you can do with Neuroblox:
-- Build circuits through an intuitive GUI or programmatically
+- Build circuits through an intuitive GUI or Neuroblox's neuroscience-specific programming language
-- Simulate interventions (drugs, devices, stimulation) and observe downstream effects
+- Simulate interventions (drugs, devices, sensory inputs, behavioral tasks) and observe neurobehavioral effects across scales
-- Fit model parameters to your experimental data (electrophysiology, neuroimaging)
+- Fit model parameters to your experimental data (electrophysiology, neuroimaging, behavioral)
-- Compare competing hypotheses by testing alternative circuit architectures
+- Rigorously compare competing hypotheses by parallel testing of alternative circuit-architectures and mechanisms

-Neuroblox models compile to high-performance numerical kernels making it practical to explore large parameter spaces and run optimization experiments that would be infeasible on other platforms.
+Neuroblox models compile to high-performance numerical kernels, enabling practical exploration of large parameter spaces and running optimization experiments that would be infeasible on other platforms.

 ## Licensing

-Neuroblox is free for non-commerical and academic use.
+Neuroblox is free for non-commercial and academic use.
 For full details of the license, please see [the Neuroblox EULA](https://github.com/Neuroblox/NeurobloxEULA).
-For commercial use, get in contact with info@neuroblox.ai.
+For commercial use, please contact info@neuroblox.ai.

 [docs-dev-img]: https://img.shields.io/badge/docs-dev-blue.svg
 [docs-dev-url]: https://neuroblox.github.io/NeurobloxDocsHost/dev